LeonardoRick/unbabel-frontend-challenge/README.md

 ## Notes

-Neither the scketch or the description explicit said how the content should be editable (if its always, which fields are required, etc).
-So I followed an approach that I thought would be a great UX.
+Neither the sketch nor the description explicitly said how the content should be editable (if it's always, which fields are required, etc).
+So I followed an approach that I thought would be a great UX;

+Since there was no information about the design on mobile, I did just the basic and standard changes on margins and paddings to make it fit properly on smaller devices;

-Theres a invisible buttton 'About' at the side of the upload icon, to show the router working properly.
+There's an invisible button 'About' at the side of the upload icon, to show the router working properly.

 ## credits